rafyc/monty/README.md

 **The Monty language :**

-Monty is a programming and scripting language.
-This language was designed by David A. Watt.
+Monty is a programming and scripting language. <br>
+This language was designed by David A. Watt. <br>
 This project was about creating a program that read this language.

 ---